Languages given by Finite Automata over the Unary Alphabet: Membership in Regular Languages of Infinite Words

-\begin{remark} In the above proof, one can make a marker of the form $1100011000110001100011$ at the beginning of the bits coded in each cycle -- the primes have to be slightly larger for that -- and this marker only occurs as a word in the subword of the $\omega$-word iff all cycles are in the initial position; otherwise some overlay with a consecutive run of three $1s$ or the subword $10a010b01$ $(a,b \in \{0,1\})$ inside the area of the above marker would occur which provides an additional $1$ to go into the marker.
-Therefore (using an $\omega$-automaton) one can recognise the beginning of intervals which code, for each combinations of variable assignments, one block which is of the form $1100000\{1010,1000\}^+1000011$ and which has the subword $10001$ iff the variable-assignment does not satisfy the given instance.
-Thus one can -- modulo some fixed constant -- count the number of solutions of the instance represented by the $\omega$-word.
-Therefore the membership in the corresponding $\omega$-language, which can be chosen as fixed, can check whether the correctly coded $\omega$-words representing an $m$-variable $k$-clause 3SAT instance has, modulo a fixed natural number, a nonzero number of solutions.
-Such counting checks are not known to be in the polynomial hierarchy, thus the membership test for fixed $\omega$-languages is represented by a complexity class possibly larger than {\bf NP} or {\bf PH}. \end{remark}
+Now fix some constant $q$.
+Now an $\omega$-automaton, in the input $\omega$-word, can recognise two consecutive occurrences of the marker $1100011000110001100011$.
+In between these two occurrences, the automaton can count, modulo $q$, the number of blocks which are of the form $1100000\{1010,1000\}^+1000011$ and have the subword $10001$.
+This gives the number of non-solutions (modulo $q$) for the $3$SAT instance when the corresponding $\omega$-word for the NFA given above is used as input.

+Therefore, the membership test in the $\omega$-regular language corresponding to the above $\omega$-automaton, can check whether the correctly coded $\omega$-words representing an $m$-variable $k$-clause $3$SAT instance has, modulo a fixed natural number $q$, a nonzero number of non-solutions.
+Such counting checks are not known to be in the polynomial hierarchy, thus the membership test for fixed $\omega$-languages is represented by a complexity class possibly larger than \textbf{NP} or \textbf{PH}. $\Box$ \end{remark}

-\begin{remark} This remark considers the complexity of $\omega$-word generated by UFAs.
-One codes an X$3$SAT instance where every variable occurs at most three times.
-In an X$3$SAT instance, a clause has at most three literals and it is satisfied iff exactly one of these literals is true.
-If one has a clause containing exactly the variables $x,y$ then $y$ is the negated version of $x$ whenever the clause is satisfied; thus one can ignore negated variables and without loss of generality assume that there are $m'$ clauses in which $m$ variables occur and each clause has two or three variables.
+One-in-three-SAT is the following modification of $3$SAT problem.
+Given a set of clauses, where each clause contains at most three literals, is there a truth assignment to the variables such that in each clause exactly one literal is true?
+Note that the version of one-in-three-SAT where all the literals used are positive literals and each variable occurs at most three times in the formula is also NP-complete.
+Note that, assuming ETH, this version of the one-in-three-SAT problem requires time $2^{\Omega'(m)}$, where $m$ is the number of variables.